The Pinnacle Architecture: Reducing the cost of breaking RSA-2048 to 100 000 physical qubits using quantum LDPC codes

-where the $O\left(\log \rho\right)$ term accounts for the parallel reduction required to combine accumulators.
+where the $O\left(\log \rho\right)$ term accounts for cost associated with combining accumulators.
 Since $|P|$ is large (e.g., $\approx 2.1\times 10^4$ for RSA-2048~\cite{gidney_how_2025}), this can allow for a reduction in the time cost by many orders of magnitude.

 Importantly, the additional space incurred by this form of parallelisation is not proportional to the reduction in time cost.
 To see why, note that the full register in Gidney's algorithm has two components --- an input register of $m=\Theta\left(\log N_\mathrm{RSA}\right)$ logical qubits and a working register of $N_w=\Theta\left(\log\log N_\mathrm{RSA}\right)$ logical qubits used to perform the approximate modular exponentiation.
 While the working register must be duplicated to allow for parallelisation, the same input register can be reused for many primes as it is only accessed by lookup operations.
 These operations commute for different primes since they all use only gates with controls on the input qubits.
 More precisely, given that a working register accesses the input register in windows of $w_1$ logical qubits at a time, pipelining these accesses can allow $\lceil m/w_1\rceil$ registers to run in parallel using a single input register.
 Therefore, the required number of logical qubits is